paruljain/canister/README.md

 Each Handler receives two parameters.
 At position 1 is [System.Net.HttpListenerRequest](http://msdn.microsoft.com/en-us/library/system.net.httplistenerrequest(v=vs.110).aspx) and at position 2 is the [System.Net.HttpListenerResponse](http://msdn.microsoft.com/en-us/library/system.net.httplistenerresponse(v=vs.110).aspx) object.
 The Request object can be used to extract the request and any data sent by the front end, and the Response object is used to send back any requested data to the front end.
 Canister extends these objects with the following conveniences:

     $request.GetBody()
 Gets the body of a POST or PUT request from the front end as a string.
 The handler must further process this string based on $request.Headers['ContentType'] value.
-For example when { $request.Headers['ContentType'] -match 'application/json' } then ConvertTo-JSON cmdlet should be used on the string.
+For example when *{ $request.Headers['ContentType'] -match 'application/json' }* then *ConvertFrom-JSON* cmdlet should be used on the string.
+Similarly if the body are the contents of a HTML form with ContentType *'application/x-www-form-urlencoded'*, use *[System.Web.HttpUtility]:UrlDecode()* to read the form elements.

     $response.SendText($text, $contentType)
 Send the text to the front end and set the HTTP Content-Type header to $contentType.
 The default value for $contentType is application/json.